Chowmahalla Palace: Roshan Bangla

 The Sixth Nizam, Mir Mahbub Ali Khan, is believed to have lived here and the building was named after his mother Roshan Begum.

-The present Nizam (Barkat Ali Khan Mukarram Jah) and his family decided to restore the Chowmahalla Palace and open it to the public in January 2005.
-It took over 5 years to document and restore the palaces of the first courtyard to its former glory.
-The palace also has a collection of vintage cars, including the Rolls-Royce, which were used by the Nizam Kings.
+The former Nizam (Barkat Ali Khan Mukarram Jah) and his family decided to restore the Chowmahalla Palace and open it to the public in January 2005.
+It took over five years to document and restore the palaces of the first courtyard to its former glory.
+The palace also has a collection of vintage cars, including the Rolls-Royce, which the Nizam kings used.